diyaindoliya/diyaindoliya.github.io/about_me.md

 - pinterest content creation! ([see my pinterest here!](https://www.pinterest.com/quesuhdiya/))
 - music (especially live music)!

 I currently live in Los Angeles, but I come from Newark, California in the SF Bay Area.
 My pronouns are she/her.
-I am an avid enthusiast of Taylor Swift's songwriting (folklore and red are my favorite albums of all time)!
+I am an avid enthusiast of Taylor Swift's songwriting (folklore and Red are my favorite albums of all time)!

 # contact me